DIY edge finder

 The portal milling machine’s mechatronics assembly took ~16h including stepper motor wiring, terminals, connectors, but excluding the switch box I wrote about here which I spent another 8h on.

 The following sections each describe a construction stage, and also mention the things I struggled with.

-A ball screw is a mechanical actor that converts rotary into linear motion.
+A ball screw (youtube link) is a mechanical actor that converts rotary into linear motion.
 Instead of direct contact to a nut (like a normal screw), the nut houses a system of revolving balls that reduce friction between nut and screw to a minimum.
 On the CNC, they are used to move the portal with help of a stepper motor.

 The ball screws need two bearings, a fixed (stepper motor side - black block on the images), and a loose one on the opposite side that just holds the screw in place.
 Mounting the loose-side ball bearing into its fitting proved to be more difficult to me than I’d have imagined.
 Im not experienced with metalworks at all, so I had a hard time hammering the bearing in as the fitting was so tight.
 I accidentally shaved off a bit of the aluminium fitting and the result was terrible.

 Luckily I had a 20mm ratchet nut that fits the outer ring of the ball bearing.
 After heating up the fitting a bit, I was able to use the nut, carefully hammering the bearing into the fitting with better results.